ShrewdSpirit/OpenComputersStuff/libsgfx_docs.md

 - firstColor `(background: number, foreground: number) background: number, foreground: number` gets or sets the first color in color stack. this color cannot be popped out of stack
 - pushColor `(background: number, foreground: number) background: number, foreground: number` pushes a color into color stack. use this to set the current color
-- popColor `(times=1: number) background: number, foreground: number` Pops 'times' colors from stack and returns them as a table:
-    { {bg: color, fg: color}, { ... }, ... }
-    If 'times' is bigger than size of color stack or is zero, the color stack will be cleared and all colors will be returned as a table used to restore the previous set color
+- popColor `(times=1: number) background: number, foreground: number` Pops 'times' colors from stack and returns them as a table: { {bg: color, fg: color}, { ... }, ... }.
+If 'times' is bigger than size of color stack or is zero, the color stack will be cleared and all colors will be returned as a table. used to restore the previous set color
 - plot `(x: number, y: number, char=' ': number|string)` plots a character/pixel at given position
 - drawLine `(x0: number, y0: number, x1: number, y1: number, fillChar=' ': number|string)` draws a line
 - drawStaticLine `x: number, y: number, len: number, vertical=false: boolean, fillChar=' ': number|string` draws a horizontal or vertical line (faster than drawLine)
 - drawText `(text: string, x: number, y: number, w=0: number, h=0: number, valign='center': string, halign='center': string, wrap=false: boolean, clip=false: boolean, fill=false: boolean, hasFilledColor=false: boolean, fillChar=' ': string|number)`
-    Draws a text with given position and size. wrap wraps the text to new line if height > 1 clip will trim the parts of text that are out of given height and width if fill then it will draw a box with given coordinates if hasFilledColor then it will pop a color from color stack this is useful when you want a different color for the box and another color for the text first pushed color will be used for text and second color will be applied to box
+    Draws a text with given position and size. wrap wraps the text to new line if height > 1. clip will trim the parts of text that are out of given height and width. if fill then it will draw a box with given coordinates. if hasFilledColor then it will pop a color from color stack. this is useful when you want a different color for the box and another color for the text. first pushed color will be used for text and second color will be applied to box
 - drawBox `(x: number, y: number, w: number, h: number, fillChar=' ': string|number)` draws a box
-- drawBorder `(x: number, y: number, w: number, h: number, borderSurrounding: table, invertUpDownBorders=false: boolean, ignoreTopBottomBorders=false: boolean)` draws a border! borderSurrounding should be a table of these values:
-    {topleft char,topcenter char,topright char,centerright char,bottomright char,bottomcenter char,bottomleft char,centerleft char}
+- drawBorder `(x: number, y: number, w: number, h: number, borderSurrounding: table, invertUpDownBorders=false: boolean, ignoreTopBottomBorders=false: boolean)` draws a border! borderSurrounding should be a table of these values: {topleft char,topcenter char,topright char,centerright char,bottomright char,bottomcenter char,bottomleft char,centerleft char}
 - clear `()` clears the display and sets cursor position to 1,1 if current display is a monitor

 Colors table